-COP 12.1: SYSTEMS:

-Members that make a Provenance Claim(s) shall have systems in place to ensure that the Provenance Claim(s) is valid and supported by evidence.
+COP 12.1: Systems: Members that make a Provenance Claim(s) shall have systems in place to ensure that the Provenance Claims(s) is valid and supported by evidence.

-- Some elements of the Member's systems may be implemented by external parties eg suppliers, external auditors, or third-party standards systems; - The nature of the claim and the design of the systems are not prescribed by the Code of Practices; - The claim must not state or imply information about provenance that is not supported through implementation of the systems.
+- Some elements of the Member's systems may be implemented by external parties eg suppliers, external auditors, or third-party standards systems; - The nature of the claim and the design of the systems are not prescribed by the Code of Practices: - The claim must not state or imply information about provenance that is not supported through implementation of the systems. - COP 12.1.a: Documented criteria: Documented criteria or requirements that are compatible with the Provenance Claims(s).

-COP 12.1.A: DOCUMENTED CRITERIA:

-a.
-Documented criteria or requirements that are compatible with the Provenance Claim(s).